 Formal Land

-Formal verification for blockchain
+Formal verification for the blockchain

 Our references: Tezos, Aleph Zero, Sui

-We build tools and services to make sure 💯 your code contains no vulnerabilities 🐞 or bugs, thanks to mathematical proofs 📐.
+We build tools and services to make sure your code

 Our current and past projects